shenanigans/node-doczar/README.md

 Indentation of a markdown section is automagically normalized to the least-indented line and you may include any number of tab and space characters before any Declaration.
-You can even break in the middle of a link definition.
+You can even break in the middle of a link, like so:
 ```c
 /*  @member/int foo
     A contracted document with